Jiun-Ting/PTT-Crawler/README.md

 # PTT-Crawler and Text Clustering
-This repository includes three python codes, an appendix text file, and a brief analysis report as an example.
+This repository includes three python codes, an appendix text file, and a brief report as an example.

 **ptt\_mini.py:** Crawl the main metadata and text contents of the postings of the board specified, and output the result to a json file.
 The json file includes title, author, posting date, number of comments, main content and comments of each postings.